linux-china/zawk/README.md

 with an explanation of how to reproduce the error would be very helpful.
 There are no guarantees on response time or latency for a fix.
 No one works on frawk full-time.
 The same policy holds for feature requests.

+## Credits

+Thanks to Eli Rosenthal's [frawk](https://github.com/ezrosent/frawk). zawk is based on frawk.
+Without frawk, there would be no zawk.